-Within the 4 E’s of transportation safety, “engineering” and “education” are two of the more traditional focuses for transportation engineers and planners.
-However, the importance of “enforcement” and “emergency responses” should not be understated, and both are critical elements of a successful roadway safety management program.
+Engineering and education are two of the more traditional focuses for transportation engineers and planners.
+However, the importance of enforcement and emergency responses should not be understated, and both are critical elements of a successful roadway safety management program.
 The resources below describe two aspects of public safety resources that modern transportation professionals should consider.

 ITE offers a wide variety of professional development and training opportunities within transportation safety.

 Every year throughout the United States and Canada, more than 40,000 lives are lost due to road related fatalities.
 The Road Safety Professional (RSP) certifications 1 and 2 distinguish those individuals who have dedicated their careers to the continued improvement of our roadways and their safety features for all road users.
 These certifications are supported and sponsored by the Transportation Professional Certification Board (TPCB) in collaboration with other transportation and safety related organizations in the United States and Canada since 2018 to recognize road safety as a profession, establish a standardized level of practice and knowledge, and continue educational advocacy for the transportation public.
 For more information on the RSP Professional Certifications 1, 2 and SA, please click the links below.